If you’ve received ineffective legal representation you might be able to file a Rule 32 Petition.

-If a defendant entered a plea agreement (or admitted to violating a condition of probation), a Rule 32 is the only legal means that can be used to appeal a conviction.
-If the defendant had a trial (either a bench or jury trial), he can file a Direct Appeal to the conviction, and — if the appeal is denied — the defendant still has the option of filing a Rule 32.
-Direct Appeals and Rule 32’s are different forms of action and a Defendant is allowed to raise different issues in each, although there is some overlap.
+If a defendant entered a plea agreement (or admitted to violating a condition of probation), a Rule 32 Post Conviction Relief petition is the only legal means that can be used to appeal a conviction.
+If the defendant went through either a bench or a jury trial, he or she can file a Direct Appeal to the conviction, and — if the appeal is denied — the defendant still has the option of filing a Rule 32 petition.
+Direct Appeals and Rule 32’s are different forms of action.
+Therefore, a defendant is allowed to raise different issues in each motion, although there is some overlap.

 What’s the Difference Between a Rule 32 and a PCR Petition?

 Nothing.
 Rule 32 of the Arizona Rules of Criminal Procedure governs Post Conviction Relief Petitions.
 That’s why a PCR (Post Conviction Relief) Petition is often called a “Rule 32.”

 Is the Purpose of a Rule 32 to Reduce a Sentence?

 It can reduce a sentence, but it could do much more, especially where a new attorney can prove that the previous lawyer did not do an adequate job of representing the defendant.
 Under provisions of the case Blakely v.
 Washington, which deals with aggravated sentences that may have been imposed improperly, a sentence reduction would be the expected outcome.